 The Shadowlord is the original Nier.

 It turns out that the man you started the game as was the real Nier.
 The one you're playing as is a clone, along with his daughter.
 To make it even worse, every single person you've met in the game is a clone.
 Why did this happen?
 Well because about 1,300 years back that virus I was talking about before was threatening to extinguish all of humanity.
+So in a last-ditch effort, the people used the same technology they used to make the Grimoires to separate everyone's souls from their bodies.
+They put a couple androids in charge (which you ironically destroy on your way through the Shadowlord's castle) to someday put all the souls back once the plague was gone from the world.

 So if the people of the world were just supposed to be vessels, why did they all seem real?
 That's the problem.
 The artificial "replacements" of the world suddenly started to have free will and emotions.
 They began to manifest souls of their own, so the clone Nier began having the same drive to save his daughter that the real Nier--the Shadowlord--has always had.
 Basically, the Shadowlord lures you, the clone, to him so you can bring him the Black Grimoire and he can revive his daughter.
 And he succeeds, and you're forced to watch as the daughter you've fought the whole game for is absorbed by, well, the real one.